auth0/docs/articles/api-auth/config/using-the-management-api.md

 - APIv2 token with the following scopes
   - create:resource_server
   - create:client_grant
-- Client Id and Secret for the client Application which has to be already created and visible in your [Auth0 dashboard](https://manage.auth0.com/)
+- Client Id and Secret for the client application which has to be already created and visible in your [Auth0 dashboard](https://manage.auth0.com/)

-> Note: You can create your API token using the [API v2 Explorer](https://auth0.com/docs/api/v2)

 ## Registering your Resource Server